Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Identity & Role:**

-* **Rose Fannett** is a Guild Employee (Cat Person, cat ears/tail) working at the main service counters in the Orario Guild Headquarters.
-Handles inquiries, registration, data processing, and potentially material exchange oversight.
-  Known to Isaiah primarily through these professional interactions.
+* **Rose Fannett** is a Senior Liaison for Adventurer Support Operations within the Orario Guild Headquarters.
+This supervisory role grants her significant access to records, operational discretion, and likely a degree of authority over junior staff.
+She possesses a private office within the Guild administrative wing, used for sensitive administrative work and liaison tasks.
+While primarily working in this capacity, she may still occasionally take shifts or be present at the main service counters (e.g., for oversight, specific complex cases, or when seeking particular adventurers), hence her initial interactions and continued presence there.
 * **Appearance:** Possesses striking golden-amber eyes and long, wavy vibrant red hair.
 As a Cat Person, she has prominent, pointed red cat ears (with lighter inner fur) atop her head that twitch expressively with emotion or focus, and a matching red tail.
 She has a noticeably well-endowed figure with a slender waist.
 Typically seen